 Smart clothing, sometimes called high-tech clothing, smart wear, smart textiles, electronic textiles, smart garments, e-textiles, smart fabrics, or even monitor clothing.
-All items enhanced with the latest cutting-edge technology so that they have additional functionality far beyond their traditional use.
+All items are enhanced with the latest cutting-edge technology so that they have additional functionality far beyond their traditional use.

-Many modern smart clothes on the market today are made using advanced textiles that have interwoven circuitry built in.
+Many modern smart clothes on the market today are made using advanced textiles that have interwoven circuitry built-in.
 Still, others use additional hardware or built-in sensors that give the garment its smart functionality.
 Most smart clothes connect with a program or app on another device using WiFi or Bluetooth connectivity.
 Still, this type of connection isn’t always necessary to classify an item as “smart clothing”.

 What Kind Of Smart Clothes Can I Buy?

 Many companies, large and small, have recently started to invest in integrating advanced smart technology into the clothing that they produce.
 This has resulted in more smart clothes appearing in virtually all fashion categories.
 Some of the most common include:

 - Smart socks which are capable of detecting which area of the foot receives most pressure when walking or running.
 They then send the data to your smartphone application.

 - Workwear that exchanges digital business cards, unlocks phones and interacts with a range of other devices.